akauppi/firebase-jest-testing/Ideas for Firebase.md

 }
 ```

-ES6 import allows URLs so reading this from test setup becomes a one-liner.
+ES `import` allows URLs so reading this from test setup becomes a one-liner.

 **Benefits**